GonzaloHirsch/jwt-nodejs-security/README.md

         // NOTE: We will only get here if all new user information.
         // is valid and the user was updated.
-        // Send an HTTP "No Content" response res.status(204).type('json').send(updatedUser);
+        // Send an HTTP "No Content" response. res.status(204).type('json').send(updatedUser);
     };

     static deleteUser = async (req: Request, res: Response, next: NextFunction) => {
         // NOTE: No change to this function.
-        // Get the ID from the URL
+        // Get the ID from the URL.
         const id = req.params.id;

         deleteUser(id);

         // NOTE: We will only get here if we found a user with the requested ID and
         // deleted it.
-        // Send an HTTP "No Content" response res.status(204).type('json').send();
+        // Send an HTTP "No Content" response. res.status(204).type('json').send();
     };
 }